tshepang/blog/content/removing obsolete packages from a local Debian repository.md

     `linux-image-3.1.0-1-686-pae` becomes `linux-image-3.2.0-1-686-pae`
     when a new upstream release gets packaged).
-Lots other packages change names, and very often, for a variety of reasons (Debian is a little chaotic, often out of necessity, and it\'s amazing that its developers keep it so damn stable given all this change).
+Lots other packages change names, and very often, for a variety of reasons (Debian is a little chaotic, often out of necessity, and it's amazing that its developers keep it so damn stable given all this change).
 -   If I add a package from an external repository or that I converted from an rpm, reprepro has no way of knowing that fact.
 Now if I stop